alexjohnives/skyguide/README.md

 The aforementioned [Sky Fandom Page](https://sky-children-of-the-light.fandom.com/wiki/Sky:_Children_of_the_Light) was invaluable for planning the logic of presenting the information.

-Text from the site's winged light guide was used and modified.
+Text from the site's winged light guide was referenced with permission.

 Fan art and maps such as the following example also proved useful as references ![Sky Winged light location map](https://github.com/alexjohnives/skyguide/blob/master/assets/images/locationmap.png)